kittynode/kittynode/README.md

 # stn

-stn is a command line tool for managing your Taiko nodes.
+A command line tool for managing Taiko nodes.

 # Installation